greg-raven/Uncommon-Sense/_posts/2017-02-08-leftist-sadism.md

 tag: 'Jim Goad'
 ---

-There is a peculiar sadism at the very root of the leftist mindset, one made all the more foul because it’s buried underneath a fraudulent veneer of compassion and tolerance.
+There is a peculiar sadism at the very root of the leftist mindset, one made all the more foul because it's buried underneath a fraudulent veneer of compassion and tolerance.